lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 }
 ```

 I continued in the same manner for the rest of the 7 cells.
-You can view their implementations [here](https://github.com/lyleresnick/CleanTDDReportTableDemo/tree/master/CleanTDDReportTableDemo/Scenes/AccountDetailsTransactionList/View/Cells).
+You can view the cell implementations [here](https://github.com/lyleresnick/CleanTDDReportTableDemo/tree/master/CleanTDDReportTableDemo/Scenes/AccountDetailsTransactionList/View/Cells) and the tests [here](https://github.com/lyleresnick/CleanTDDReportTableDemo/blob/master/CleanTDDReportTableDemo/Scenes/AccountDetailsTransactionList/View/TransactionListCellTests.swift).
 Here is the final version of the ViewModel:

 ```swift
 enum TransactionListViewModel {